Soojin-Lee0819/connectionsLab/Project2/README.md

   2. Players don't remember the instruction

 Some players start the game without reading the instruction carefully.
-Once the game is started, players can't read the instruction.
+Once the game is started, players can't read the instruction again.
 Some players remembered how to play the game but some players didn't.
 Therefore, I decided to add instruction pop up box.

   3. Download and...
 What?